The Edinburgh Jazz and Blues Festival runs from 14 - 23 July 2023.

 First up there's the Mardi Gras in the capital's Grassmarket area, where the spirit of New Orleans is well and truly transported across the pond for an afternoon of fantastic hot pumping jazz music.
 Crowds come in their thousands to be entertained by the sights and sounds of this fantastic party, and entertainment there most certainly is, with great acts and a number of stages at which to dance and sing along.

 The following day sees an even bigger event, with the Edinburgh Festival Carnival winding its colourful way through the city centre.
-Throngs of people line the streets to see the hundred-strong cast of performers from across the globe as they parade in their remarkable costumes, perform amazing acrobatic feats and sing, dance, clap, play and generally party their way along the road.
+Throngs of people line the streets to see the hundred-strong cast of performers from across the globe as they parade in remarkable costumes, perform amazing acrobatic feats and sing, dance, clap, play and generally party their way along the road.

 In the decades since it began, the festival has grown and thrived, and established itself as one of the best around.
 If you love music and love Edinburgh, then you need to come to the Edinburgh Jazz and Blues Festival!

-For details of this year's programme, check the Edinburgh Jazz and Blues Festival website >
+For details of this year’s programme, check the Edinburgh Jazz and Blues Festival website

-Top Tip: keep an eye on their website for smaller events throughout the year, including the Scottish Blues Weekend and Scottish Jazz & Blues Weekend.
+Keep an eye on their website for smaller events throughout the year, including the Scottish Blues Weekend and Scottish Jazz & Blues Weekend.